 The seminar enacted and interrogated the notions of distance and proximity in relation to the archive, theatricality and translation to nourish different modes of being within these subjects.
 What kind of connections with the past and the future can be conceived by revisiting, ex-hausting, shaking the origins of these terms?
-Following the organisers’ performance, the participants were invited into a conversation.
+Following the organisers’ performance lecture, the participants to the seminar were invited into a conversation.
 How to deal with a conversation that is already theatrical, already at a distance, already written for its appearance, already public?
 Exposed to the other, an intruder, an interceptor, an alien, someone from another space?
 Private stories, theory and theatricality were exposed and performed.

+The seminar was followed by a workshop on the collective close reading of excerpts from Anne Carson, George Didi-Huberman and Hito Steyerl.
 Scripting Prophecies, Part 1 is shaping the programme of a longer series of seminars by the organisers.

 Statue of Saint Lucy in Coimbra, Portugal; waterfall at Pulo do Lobo, Portugal.
+(Photos by Giulia Damiani)